arunans23/simple-webserver-terraform/README.md

 ```

 It will take some time to build the image.
 Once the image is built, you can view it in the Azure portal.
-Take note of the `RESOURCE ID` which we will use in the next section.
+Take a note of the `RESOURCE ID` which we will use in the next section.

 ## Deploy the infrastructure with Terraform